-Becoming Debtfree: Top 10 Debt-Free Tips and FREE EBook
+Becoming Debtfree: Top 10 Debt-Free Tips and EBook

 Debt Management and Money Saving Advice

 I know that in these days of the Credit Crunch, a lot of people are struggling with debt.
 We’re maxed out and desperately need some money saving advice.
 Many people are finding their monthly payments are no longer affordable: we can’t all be a money expert, after all.
 I know a lot of my readers will be considering bankruptcy (Chapter 7 or Chapter 13 in the USA), an IVA (Individual Voluntary Arrangement) in the UK, or the other measures that are possible in some European countries, or maybe a debt consolidation loan.

 There is another way.
 Even with very large debts and very few assets, bankruptcy and its statutory alternatives can often be avoided.
 It is nearly always possible to eliminate or write off your debts without having to pay the full amount!

 Here are my Top 10 Debt Busting Tips.
 You can apply these even if you think you have no chance of paying off your debts in full, and over time you may indeed manage to get rid of your debts altogether.
 The tips are in no particular order, so consider them all equally.
 They are all tried and tested, by me.
 I’ve used GB£ as my currency of choice, but the figures work exactly the same for US$ and any other currency.